TerryMooreII/BusterRadio/README.md

 Some shows dont have MP3 available, soon it will display a link to download that shows .shn files.

-Site also supports some short hand keys for audio player Play/Pause = p
+##Keyboard Shortcuts
+*Play/Pause = p
-Next Track = n
+*Next Track = n
-Previous Track = b
+*Previous Track = b
-Mute = m
+*Mute = m

-NOTE:
+##NOTES
-This only supports the new HTML5 audio element.
-I dont have any intension of support a plugin for older browser.
+This only supports the HTML5 audio element.
+Since it streams MP3 and doesn't currently have the OGG fallback it only work with Chrome and the Windows version of Firefox.

-TODO:
+##TODO:
+*Rework the way you play the files so that you don't have to add them to a playlist first.
-Save playlists and favorites to a database instead of local storage.
+*Save playlists and favorites to a database instead of local storage.
-Ablitiy to download .shn files.
+*Ablitiy to download .shn files.
-Fix sound control to support more than just mute/unmute. and much more that I cant think of right now.
+*Fix sound control to support more than just mute/unmute.

-Name:
+*Possible switch to AngularJS.
+*Split up the functionality.
+This was meant as a demo that grew in to a side project without orginization.

+###Name
 Where does the name come?
 Its based off the song title Buster by Moe.